t-ROY-coder/Resume-Website/README.md

 # Resume-Website
-Building a resume website using HTML, CSS and JS
+My resume website using HTML, CSS and JS